Elevate Credit: Not Trading At An Elevated Price

 The recent price action since the end of 2015 in other fintechs highlights the prime focus on IPO pricing.
 Stocks like LendingClub (NYSE:LC) and OnDeck Capital (NYSE:ONDK) surged in initial trading and have struggled mightily while Square (NYSE:SQ) has seen solid returns.

 The reality is that Square had a very subdued IPO similar to Elevate Credit.
-The initial price range target was $11 to $13 while the actual offer price dipped to only $9.
-Though Square jumped back to that original price range trading around $12 for most of the first month as a public company.
+The initial price range target was $11 to $13 while the actual offer price dipped to only $9, though Square jumped back to that original price range trading around $12 for most of the first month as a public company.

-My most metrics, Square was never a cheap stock similar to Elevate Credit.
+By most metrics, Square was never a cheap stock similar to Elevate Credit.
 The stock traded at multiples of revenues from the start and now trades at 8.5x adjusted sales forecast for 2017.

-The key investor takeaway is that the market probably isn't too fond of sub-prime lenders though the financial crisis occurred nearly 10 years ago.
+The key investor takeaway is that the market probably isn't too fond of sub-prime lenders, though the financial crisis occurred nearly 10 years ago.
 The negativity on the stock and the fintech sector provides an opportunity to invest at an incredible price despite the substantially improving financials.

 Disclosure: I am/we are long LC, ONDK.